 Julie Parton Ph.D. & Mary Margaret Gibson

 Julie Parton, Ph.D., is an adjunct faculty member of Dallas Baptist University with a specialty in counseling techniques.
 Mary Margaret Gibson is the ministry director of Save the Mother, Save her Child.

 Make the most of your ultrasound services and gain nursing contact hours thanks to Ultrasound Advancement.

 This workshop will focus on unexpected abnormal findings when doing ultrasounds in pregnancy help organizations.
 A normal routine is often developed when scanning a normal pregnancy, but this workshop will focus on how to identify and better manage unexpected situations.

 Bryan is a sonographer who manages a large multi-specialty clinic and multiple imaging departments in a hospital in Springfield, Missouri.
 He volunteered with the Pregnancy Care Center in Springfield for three years before shifting his focus to imaging education with Heartbeat International.
 He began his imaging career in 2001 as a Radiologic Technologist and then went on to complete his education in sonography in 2003.
 He is registered in Abdomen, OB/GYN, Vascular Technology, and Adult Echocardiography from the American Registry of Diagnostic Medical sonography.

-Scanning a first trimester obstetrical exam can be daunting at times.
+Scanning a first trimester OB can be daunting at times.
 However, each scan is more alike than they differ.
 This presentation will focus on breaking the first trimester scan down into systematic scanning techniques to allow for a more efficient scan granting more time to spend with the client.
 Provider approved by the California Board of Registered Nursing, Provider Number CEP 16061 for 1 contact hour.

 Tammy Stearns, MS, RDMS, RVT, RT(R), FSDMS